kanboard/documentation/content/en/v1/plugins/_index.md

         weight: 40
 ---

-This section describes how to develop plugins for Kanboard.
+This section provides guidance on developing plugins for Kanboard.